Convergence of an iterative scheme for the Monge-Amp\`ere eigenvalue problem with general initial data: Introduction and statement of the main result

-An interesting feature of the iterative scheme (\ref{IIS}) is that the sequence $\{u_k\}_{k=0}^{\infty}$ is obtained by repeatedly inverting the Monge-Amp\`ere operator with Dirichlet boundary condition.
-One notes that similar inverse iteration methods have been considered for the $p$-Laplace equation \cite{BEM, B, HL}.
+An interesting feature of the iterative scheme (\ref{IIS}) is that the sequence $\{u_k\}_{k=0}^{\infty}$ is obtained by repeatedly inverting the Monge--Amp\`ere operator with Dirichlet boundary condition.
+One notes that similar inverse iteration methods have been considered for the $p$-Laplace equation \cite{BEM, B, Er, HL}.
 Abedin and Kitagawa establish the first inverse iteration result for the eigenvalue problem of a fully nonlinear degenerate elliptic equation for a large class of initial data.
-Their main convergence result states as follows. \begin{thm} (\cite[Theorem 1.4]{AK}) Let $\Omega \subset \R^n$ be a bounded and convex domain.
-Let $u_0 \in C(\overline{\Omega})$ be a function satisfying for some constant $c_0>0$:
+Their main convergence result states as follows. \begin{thm} (\cite[Theorem 1.4]{AK}) Let $\Omega \subset \R^n$ be a bounded convex domain.
+Let $u_0 \in C(\overline{\Omega})$ be a function satisfying for some constant $c_0>0$: \begin{enumerate}\item[(i)] $u_0$ is convex and $u_0 \leq 0$ on $\partial \Omega$; \item[(ii)] $R(u_0) < \infty$; \item[(iii)] $\det D^2 u_0 \geq c_0$ in $\Omega$. \end{enumerate} For $k \geq 0$, define the sequence $u_k \in \K$ to be the solutions of the Dirichlet problem (\ref{IIS}).
+Then $\{u_k\}$ converges uniformly on $\overline{\Omega}$ to a nonzero Monge--Amp\`ere eigenfunction $u_{\infty}$ of $\Omega$.
+Furthermore,